LiptonDev/SignalR.Client.Generic/README.md

 It works!

-Let's try to send message to chat:
+Let's try to send a message to chat:
 ```C#
 Console.Write("Input name: ");
 var name = Console.ReadLine();